SheriefS/AI-Facial-Recognition/README.md

 Google Drive Links:
-Zip with all dataset image files: https://drive.google.com/file/d/1Qk80zRqhfx84j8voyI7swuuKOzuAaP5o/view?usp=sharing Should you wish to use this, please ensure the path is respected from the folder running the python scripts as follows: ./images_AI_dataset/images/... preprocessed_data.pth: https://drive.google.com/file/d/1-mYvjQfjrzUoz6Wyd9dhF360QzcGbsNm/view?usp=sharing
+Zip with all dataset image files: https://drive.google.com/file/d/1Qk80zRqhfx84j8voyI7swuuKOzuAaP5o/view?usp=sharing Should you wish to use this, please ensure the path is respected from the folder running the python scripts as follows: ./images_AI_dataset/images/...

+A saved version of the preprocessed data can be downloaded below.
+You can place this in the root script folder and train without reprocessing. preprocessed_data.pth: https://drive.google.com/file/d/1-mYvjQfjrzUoz6Wyd9dhF360QzcGbsNm/view?usp=sharing